dhanifudin/kubernetes-lab/README.md

 <!--   > list `minikube` (depends on your local Kubernetes). -->

 - Deploy application using Kubernetes deployment using following command.
-We need to specify the deployment name and image name.
+We need to specify the deployment and image name.

   ```bash
   # hello-app is deployment name, to set image we need to specify using flag --image